-Matter 2 (2017/8/9 -common disclosure omissions)
+Matter 2 (2017/8/9/20 -common disclosure omissions)

-Lack of details regarding unobservable inputs used in valuation models (per IFRS 13.93) was the fourth most common disclosure omission identified in both the 2017, 2018 and 2019 reviews.
+Lack of details regarding unobservable inputs used in valuation models (per IFRS 13.93) was a common disclosure omission identified in reviews from 2017 to 2020.
+In 2020 it was the most common omission -up from a ranking of fourth place in the three previous periods.